mini-kep/intro/README.md

 Feedback
 ========

 If you work with economic time series, please fill our [poll about data sources](https://goo.gl/2wY43R).
+Are you still relying on Excel or moving ahead?